Get Vocal, Get Local

 Social media is such a powerful and revolutionary marketing tool.
 It allows brands to talk directly with consumers in unfiltered ways utilising a huge range of content types and styles, as well as listen to their real time feedback.

 Australian and New Zealand audiences are globally ranked as some of the earliest adopters of new technology and social media platforms.
 Combined with their larrikin sense of humour and high levels of education, this makes social a primary medium for international brands catering to the market.
-Launching a local Australian and New Zealand social media presence can be a minefield.
-Here are five tips from the Gate 7 social team.

-1. Think Global, Act Local
+1. Think Global, Post Local

 In Australia and New Zealand, social media users are easily turned off by content that is cookie-cut for international audiences.
 Preference is shown to brands that make the effort to localise their content, voice and design to cater to local tastes and needs.

 But this doesn’t necessarily mean that everything needs to be created from scratch for the local market.
 Before you rush headlong into preparations for a brand new social media page built from the ground up, it may be more efficient, cost effective, and impactful to leverage key elements from the global page.